alipanahroshad-oss/email-politeness-corpus/README.md

 # A Synthetic Request–Reply Email Corpus Annotated with Document-Level Politeness and Sentence-Level Face Acts

+**Roshad Alipanah, Valentin Barriere, and Jorge Baier**
+**Findings of the Association for Computational Linguistics: EMNLP 2026**

+This repository contains the data and official implementation accompanying our paper on a synthetic request–reply email corpus jointly annotated with **sentence-level Face Acts (FA)** and **document-level politeness**, grounded in **Brown and Levinson's politeness theory**.

 This repository contains the official implementation accompanying our work on a synthetic request–reply email corpus jointly annotated with **sentence-level Face Acts (FA)** and **document-level politeness**, both grounded in **Brown and Levinson's politeness theory**.

 The repository provides the complete experimental pipeline, including: